-Some of the world's biggest websites are back online after a major outage on 8th of June 2021.
+Some of the world's biggest websites are back online after a major outage in June this year.
 Thousands of sites, including major players like, gov.uk, The New York Times, PayPal and BBC.com were affected and the BBC estimates that even an hour's worth of downtime can cost companies up to $250,000 (£176,000).
 Ouch.

 What causes network downtime?